 Thursday, October 12, 2023 6:00-7:30 pm

-Join the Brooklyn Solid Waste Advisory Board’s virtual panel discussion for Building Staff and green champions on Thursday, October 12, 2023 at 6pm to learn how to successfully set up Curbside Composting in your multi-unit residential building.
+The Brooklyn Solid Waste Advisory Board hosted a virtual panel discussion for Building Staff and green champions on Thursday, October 12, 2023 at 6pm to learn how to successfully set up Curbside Composting in your multi-unit residential building.

 Check out the recording from this event!